tayyab-ilyas/cybersecurity-blog-posts/cybersecurity-navigating-the-digital-landscape.md

 To protect ourselves from these and other threats, there are several steps we can take:

-    •     Keep your software and operating system up to date: Software updates often include security patches that address vulnerabilities.
+<ul><li>Keep your software and operating system up to date: Software updates often include security patches that address vulnerabilities.</li>
-    •     Use a strong and unique password for each of your accounts (stored in a password manager) and avoid using public Wi-Fi networks (if you must, try connect through a VPN for added privacy)
+<li>Use a strong and unique password for each of your accounts (stored in a password manager) and avoid using public Wi-Fi networks (if you must, try connect through a VPN for added privacy)</li>
-    •     Be cautious when clicking on links or opening attachments from unknown sources (this is the quickest way to malware and ransomware)
+<li>Be cautious when clicking on links or opening attachments from unknown sources (this is the quickest way to malware and ransomware)</li>
-    •     Back up important files and data regularly (even cloud services advise you to do this)
+    <li>Back up important files and data regularly (even cloud services advise you to do this)</li>
-    •     Use a reputable antivirus software (don't disable it if a program asked you whilst installing)
+<li>Use a reputable antivirus software (don't disable it if a program asked you whilst installing)</li>
-    • Be aware of the risks and educate yourself about the latest scams and threats (educate your friends and family)
+<li>Be aware of the risks and educate yourself about the latest scams and threats (educate your friends and family)</li></ul>

 It's also important to note that cybersecurity is not just an individual responsibility, but a shared one.
 Businesses and organisations have a responsibility to protect their customers' and employees' personal information and should have a robust cybersecurity plan in place.